Skip to main content

 Signature Style Venn Diaphragm

-This is less about fashion and what you wear, and more about a lifestyle.
-Your signature style reflects what you value out of your wardrobe.
-You can wear many different items of clothing in numerous ways.
-Remember, Indiana Jones and Frank Sinatra both wore a fedora, albeit very differently.
+This is less about men’s fashion and what you wear and more about a lifestyle.
+Your signature style reflects what you value in your wardrobe.
+You can wear many items of clothing in numerous ways.
+Remember the fedora we talked about?
+Indiana Jones and Frank Sinatra both wore one, albeit very differently.

 Outdoor man in jacket